 Jay Kim is a full time investor, entrepreneur and host of The Jay Kim Show, Hong Kong’s first dedicated podcast on entrepreneurship and investing in Asia.
-Inc. Magazine has named The Jay Kim Show one of the top 3 podcasts from Asia which are inspirational and useful to entrepreneurs.
-Jay has been living in Hong Kong for over 12 years and is an active supporter of the start-up ecosystem in Asia.
-Jay frequently consults with leaders in local government on topics related to technology, entrepreneurship, investing and startups.
+Inc. Magazine has named The Jay Kim Show one of the top three podcasts from Asia which are inspirational and useful to entrepreneurs.
+Jay currently serves as Managing Director of LST Capital Partners, a Hong Kong based SFC-licensed investment advisor.
+Jay has over sixteen years of experience in the financial services and asset management industry having worked in New York, Tokyo and Hong Kong where he has been based since 2005.
+Jay is an active supporter of the start-up ecosystem in Asia and frequently consults with leaders in local government on topics related to technology, entrepreneurship, investing and startups.
 Jay is also the founder and author of Hack Your Fitness the complete fitness & lifestyle solution for busy professionals and entrepreneurs.
 He works with world-class athletes and other high performers to help them achieve fitness results that are sustainable for life.
-Originally from the Bay Area, he holds a Bachelor of Science in Business Administration from the University of North Carolina at Chapel Hill with a minor in Technology.
+Originally from the Bay Area, he holds a Bachelor of Science in Business Administration from the University of North Carolina at Chapel Hill with a minor in in Information Systems Technology and is an approved Responsible Officer for SFC Type 9 regulated activities.
 Reach out to him directly on Twitter @jaykimmer.

 For as long as I can remember, I’ve wanted financial freedom.
 I didn’t even know what that term meant when I was younger but it translated into me wanting to make money.
 I discovered my very first arbitrage opportunity at the age of 7.
 I was living in Dhahran, Saudi Arabia at the time (my father was an engineer for the oil company Saudi Aramco).
 Once a year my father’s company would send us back to the states for a “mandatory” month long vacation where we were able to visit with relatives, catch up on American culture and remember what the Western world was like.
 Just like any young kid all I cared about was video games and candy.
 It became routine for me to load up on American candy (Reese’s Peanut Butter cups were my favorite) and stockpile a year’s supply in my suitcase before returning back to the desert.